[wpdm_file id=55]

 Executive Leadership Peer Cohort

-The Executive Leadership Peer Cohort is entering its second year and is looking for new members.
+The Executive Leadership Peer Cohort began in 2022 as a way for leaders to gather in a confidential and supportive group and discuss challenges and opportunities.
 The cohort is designed for those who, in addition to fundraising duties, are members of senior leadership at their respective organizations.
-The group focuses its time and confidential discussions on issues chosen by the group.
-Last year, discussions were held on: working with the board, “managing up”, acquiring and retaining good team members, etc.
+The group meets six times a year and focuses its time and confidential discussions on issues chosen by the group.

 Membership is open to those who: